WackyTaco636/land-price-analysis/README.md

 1.1) Assumptions and Hypothesis

-The decision to analyse land properties was a personal one, as my wife and I are interested in purchasing land in the countryside.
+The decision to analyse land properties was a personal one, as my wife and I are interested in purchasing land in the countryside somewhere in eastern Germany.
 The advantage that this dataset gives is simplicity for analysis.
 There are essentially 3 components of an offer being analysed: price, size (in square-metres) and geographic location (zip code).

 The hypothesis is simple and threefold: